mathiasvck/Eventbrite-Page-Case-2/README.md

 - BONUS 3: Mise en place de filtres
 - BONUS 4: Mise en place d'une box de "search"

-Time estimation for base task: 3 working days
+Time estimation for base task: 3 working days.
-Time estimation for bonus tasks: 2 working days
+Time estimation for bonus tasks: 2 working days.

 I've worked with 2 files, 1 with API-implementation and 1 with layout:

-- Layout-page can be found on the GitHub Pages deployment, searchbar is functional but the filter buttons are not (JS not OK yet)
+- Layout-page can be found on the [GitHub Pages deployment](https://mathiasvck.github.io/eventbrite-page/), searchbar is functional but the filter buttons are not (JS not OK yet)

 - 'API Eventbrite'-folder is where you can find the page with API implementation, here there is no functionality on both the searchbar and filter buttons.

-Time used base task: 3 working days
+Time used base task: 3 working days.
 Time used bonus tasks: 1 working day ( I did not do the 'pagination' bonus + bonus 3 & 4 are visually implemented but not functionally.
 Only the searchbar works in the layout-page.